rmukh/spherical_ridgelets/README.md

 # Bugs & feautures

 Please, open a new issue or send a pull request if you found any bug/error or want to propose new features.
-Don't forget to provide a description of the modifications or/and improvements you made, otherwise it might take longer for me to review and accept your request.
+Don't forget to describe the modifications or/and improvements you made otherwise it might take a long time to review and accept your request.